ayush-310/devTinder/homework.md

 - Install Validator
 - Explore Validator functions, library and use validator functions for password , email, URL
 - NEVER TRUST req.body

+HomeWork7
+- validate data in signup API (validator function)
+- Install bcrypt package
+- Create Passwordhash using bcrypt.hash & save the user is encrypted password

+- Create Login API
+- Compare passwords and throw errors if email or password is invalid

+- install cookie-parser
+- just send a dummy cookie to user
+- create GET/profile API and check if you get the cookie back
+- In login API , after email and password validation, create a JWT token and send it to user